 - Never revise or change a diet prescription.

 - If the diet changes, a new prescription must be obtained from the licensed physician or recognized medical authority.

 - New diet prescriptions must be dated so that it is clear which diet prescription is current.

-- Out-dated diet statements/prescriptions and related documentation, such as team meeting notes, should be maintained in accordance with the school’s established policies and procedures.
+- Discontinued meal modification forms/ prescriptions and related documentation, such as team meeting notes, should be maintained in accordance with the school’s established policies and procedures.